runtimeverification/evm-semantics/evm.md

 useful for modeling gas, and converting a program into a map of program-counter to opcode is useful for execution.

-TODO: The function `#asMap` just gives each subsequence opcode the next integer.
-In reality, the `PUSH` opcodes take up more than one opcode worth of space in the original encoding of programs, so the next instruction should get a higher number corresponding to how many opcodes the `PUSH` operation takes up.

 ```k
     syntax OpCodes ::= ".OpCodes" | OpCode ";" OpCodes
  // --------------------------------------------------